I would like to design a post and beam structure in Chief Architect. How can I do this?

 Check the box beside Copy and specify 1 copy.

 Check the box beside Move and specify the interval to move the copied posts.
 In this example, the posts are moved 24 feet down on-screen, or -24' on the Y Delta then press your Tab key on your key board.
-You will see it converted to -288".
+You will see a value of -24' converts to -288".

 Click OK to close the dialog and create the copies at the specified interval.